kinsi55/CS_BeatSaber_GottaGoFast/README.md

 Tested plattforms: PC - I have no idea if this is going to work on Quest or Linux, let me know I guess? :)

+### Install

+Click on releases, download the dll from the latest release and place it in your plugins folder.
+I'll be trying to get this on ModAssistant if no major issues should arise.

 ### Config

 - `SongStartTransition`: Transition time when starting a song (Game default is 0.7)